Learn how to smoke a turkey in a vertical smoker. This makes the most delicious, juicy turkey you’ve ever had!!

 With a bunch of hungry growing boys to feed, we love to cook a whole turkey whenever possible.
-The indirect heat from a smoker gives the turkey a unique flavour profile that you are sure to love!
+The indirect heat from a smoker gives this turkey a unique flavour profile that you are sure to love!

 Too busy to make this right away?!
 Pin it for later!
-Pin this recipe to your favorite camping board on Pinterest and it’ll be waiting for you when you’re ready.
+Pin this recipe to your favorite board on Pinterest and it’ll be waiting for you when you’re ready.

 Our smoked turkey starts with the most amazing turkey brine recipe that you have ever had – promise!
 We like to leave our turkey in the brine overnight at the very least.
-If we are camping, I have been known to put the brine and entire turkey in a cooler to travel together to our campsite.

 How to smoke a turkey: